 To our respected religious scholars, I honestly believe that it’s high time we went beyond the rhetoric of criticising, even lambasting, filmmakers for doing what we consider a distortion and aberration of our culture and religion.
 About a couple of years ago, some concerned individuals came up with a brilliant idea to film what may be compatible with Islam.
 They named their company Islamic Film Empire (IFE).
 However, they have yet to release a single film.
 The project is, in essence, put on hold.
 This is, apparently, connected to the lack of support from the Muslim intelligentsia.

 Be reminded that film is effective religious warfare, which film industries around the world have been utilising for good or otherwise.
 In (Southern) Nigerian Nollywood for a long time, countless films that proselytise Christianity have been made with some of these commissioned by religious groups and organisations.
 The motif was too recurrent to the extent the films have carved a genre dubbed “hallelujah films”.
 In such films, the solution to any problem or cure to any illness or magic is found at the church.
-Kannywood has, though, done similar evangelical-themed films but not as that many.
+Kannywood has, though, done similar evangelical-themed movies but not as that many.
 These, too, are never free of censure or worse.